seriousManual/configurations/README.md

 ### configuration#load(baseDir, additionalParameters)

-Creates a configurations hash out of serveral overlapping configuration files.
+Creates a configurations hash out of several overlapping configuration files.

 * `baseDir` the directory configurations are loaded from
 * `additionalParameters` optional additional Parameters e.g. from cli arguments